Curbless Shower Critique - Is the Spa-Like Design Worth it?

 - Easy to clean.
-A daily shower cleaning spray and a squeegee is really all you need.
+A daily shower cleaning spray and a squeegee are really all you need.
 Adding a handheld showerhead can make cleaning every single inch a breeze.

 - Best use of space.
 Every square inch is utilized well.

-- No door.
-Glass shower doors are expensive and one more thing to clean.
+- No door is necessary.
+Glass shower doors are expensive and can be a pain to clean.
 Consider doing without one.

-- Added cost due to changes in slope of the floor.
+- Added cost due to changes in the slope of the floor.

-- No door.
+- Possibly no door.
 Some people feel cold in a shower without a door.

 Don't Forget These Important Details